twinstar6980/Twinning.Documentation/english/usage.md

 	A line of text.

 	> If the entered text is empty, it is deemed to have entered a null value;\
 	> If the input text starts with `::` , the tool will intercept the text after it as the real input.
-In this way, an empty string can be entered instead of an empty value.
+In this way, an empty string can be entered instead of a null value.

 * `Path`

 	The paths that can be used in the local file system, divided into input paths and output paths, the former points to the path of an existing file or directory on the disk, and the latter points to a path that does not exist on the disk.

 	> If the entered text is empty, it is deemed to have entered a null value;\
 	> If the input text starts with `::` , the tool will intercept the text after it as the real input.
-In this way, an empty string can be entered instead of an empty value.
+In this way, an empty string can be entered instead of a null value.
 	>
 	> Enter `:p` will open the system file pick dialog (`GUI` or `Windwos CLI` 、`Linux CLI` 、`Macintosh CLI` only);\
 	> Enter `:g` will generate avaliable path (append suffix);\